Postdoctoral Appointee - Thermal Protection Systems

 - Location: Albuquerque, NM

 Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
 The PhD must have been conferred within five years prior to employment.
 Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : Are you passionate about your work and dream of utilizing state-of-the-art facilities to explore solutions?
 Join our dynamic team that solves significant issues for our nation’s security!
-You could be the postdoctoral appointee we are seeking to partner with a dynamic team supporting research and development efforts related to modeling of Thermal Protection Systems (TPS) in hypersonic flight.
-Particularly, we intend to develop mesoscale and macroscale models that couple thermal, chemical, fluid, and mechanical physics to predict the ablative response of a TPS composite materials.
-You could be doing research performed on Sandia’s extensive high-performance computing assets using leading-edge multi-physics simulation codes.
-You will show skills and interest in research spanning multiple disciplines, including heat transport, multi-material mechanical deformation, microscale/mesoscale modeling, ablation chemistry, and aerosciences.
-On any given day, you may be called on to: + Develop mathematical models for coupled chemical, thermal, and mechanical physics in thermal protection system composite materials at both the meso- and macro-scales + Implement models within existing leading-edge high-performance finite element software + Perform large-scale computational analyses to answer scientific and engineering questions supporting technology development + Interact within a dynamic team of experimental and computational scientists and engineers to develop this mission-critical technology + Work efficiently and independently under the supervision of a Sandia technical staff member + Publish work in peer-reviewed scientific publications and in internal technical reports + Present work to team members, customers, and the larger scientific community
+You could be the postdoctoral appointee we are seeking to partner with a dynamic team performing R&D on the manufacture and modeling of Thermal Protection Systems (TPS) for hypersonic flight.
+We intend to develop mesoscale and macroscale models that couple thermal, chemical, fluid, and mechanical physics to elucidate the interplay of manufacturing methods and TPS performance.
+You could be performing research on Sandia’s extensive high-performance computing assets using leading-edge multi-physics simulation codes and interacting with manufacturing experts and experimentalists to develop next-generation TPS materials.
+You will show skills and interest in research spanning multiple disciplines, including heat transport, multi-material mechanical deformation, composite materials, microscale/mesoscale modeling, ablation chemistry, and aerosciences.
+On any given day, you may be called on to: + Develop mathematical models for coupled fluid, chemical, thermal, and mechanical physics in thermal protection system composite materials at both the meso- and macro-scales + Implement models within existing leading-edge high-performance finite element software + Perform large-scale computational analyses to answer scientific and engineering questions supporting technology development + Interact within a dynamic team of experimental and computational scientists and engineers to develop this mission-critical technology. + Interact with manufacturing and processing experts to understand current TPS processing approaches and invent next-generation methods. + Team efficiently and independently under the supervision of a Sandia technical staff member + Publish work in peer-reviewed scientific publications and in internal technical reports + Present work to team members, customers, and the larger scientific community

 Sandia National Laboratories is the nation’s premier science and engineering lab for national security and technology innovation, with teams of specialists focused on cutting-edge work in a broad array of areas.
 Some of the main reasons we love our jobs: + Challenging work withamazingimpact that contributes to security, peace, and freedom worldwide + Extraordinary co-workers + Some of the best tools, equipment, and research facilities in the world + Career advancement and enrichment opportunities + Flexible schedules, generous vacations,strongmedical and other benefits, competitive 401k, learning opportunities, relocation assistance and amenities aimed at creating a solid work/life balance* _World-changing technologies.
 Life-changing careers._ Learn more about Sandia at: http://www.sandia.gov *These benefits vary by job classification.